blasvicco/net/README.md

 vector<unsigned int> nppl = {6, 4, 2};
 //NETWORK SETTING
-//INPUT, OUTPUT, NUMBER PERCEPTRON PER LAYER, ACTIVATION FUNCTION, LEARNING RATE net.ini(2, 1, nppl, TYPE, LEARNINGRATE);
+//INPUT, OUTPUT, NUMBER PERCEPTRON PER LAYER, ACTIVATION FUNCTION, LEARNING RATE net.ini(2, 1, nppl, TYPE, LEARNINGRATERBM, MOMENTUM);
+net.setLearningRate(LEARNINGRATEMLP);
 ```

 Response example:
 ```
  ----------------------------------------
- Min error reached at iteration avg: 17901
+ Min error reached at iteration avg: 17517
- Average error: 5.658%
+ Average error: 0.958%
  ----------------------------------------
  ```

-This response is even better than the same configuration without pre training.
+The last response is even better than the same configuration without pre training.
-We saw in these experiment the problem of back propagate the error between hidden layers.
+We saw in these experiments the problem of back propagating the error between hidden layers.
 More hidden layers we add more vanishing gradient problem we have.
 So, in order to sort this issue we add the pre training with the RBM.